qbunt/qbunt.com/content/posts/deploying-a-monorepo-to-heroku-sanely.md

 +++
 date = 2022-10-02T20:00:00Z
-draft = true
-title = "Deploying a monorepo to Heroku sanely with Github Actions"
+title = "Deploying to Heroku in a monorepo with Github Actions"

 +++
+Man I really need to write on this blog more, it's been far too long.

 Heroku has made some [questionable business choices](https://blog.heroku.com/next-chapter) recently, but the one thing they got dead-right straight out of the gate was ease of setup.
 With very little work, you could go from a working thing locally, add a couple files, and `git push` your way to a deployed environment.
 That simple interaction made so much complexity go away, I think many hosting services are still after the bar that Heroku set so early.
+A bunch have even gotten there, and acknowledge that it's no longer 2010.

 In that time, things have gotten a lot more complex.

-Github Actions has become ubiquitous, static hosting has gotten very simple, and web tooling has evolved very, **very** quickly.
+Github Actions has become ubiquitous for CI/CD, static hosting has gotten very simple, and web tooling has evolved very, **very** quickly.
 One of the largest changes I've seen in this space is moving from single-project repos, to monorepos.
 Monorepos can make a ton of sense, especially when you have several services all interconnected into the same project.
 When it comes to deploying to our old friend Heroku though, a monorepo adds a new layer that Heroku has **certainly** not kept up with.

 Deploying to Heroku with a single-project repo:
 `git push heroku main`